3DStreet/3dstreet/README.md

 I learned a few things:
 * Each street has a unique UUID (such as `7a633310-e598-11e6-80db-ebe3de713876`) with its own corresponding API endpoint (such as https://streetmix.net/api/v1/streets/7a633310-e598-11e6-80db-ebe3de713876)
 * This UUID is not shown in the UI.
 It can be found by going to this URL and supplying the nameSpacedId and creatorId, such as: https://streetmix.net/api/v1/streets?namespacedId=3&creatorId=kfarr .
 This will redirect to the UUID API endpoint
-* I wrote a quick JS helper function that takes a user facing URL on Streetmix (such as https://streetmix.net/kfarr/3/a-frame-city-builder-street-only) and transforms it into the API Redirect to find the UUID endpoint, it is here and the inverse function is a few lines below: https://github.com/kfarr/streetmix3d/blob/master/js/aframe-streetmix.js#L219
+* I wrote a quick JS helper function that takes a user facing URL on Streetmix (such as https://streetmix.net/kfarr/3/a-frame-city-builder-street-only) and transforms it into the API Redirect to find the UUID endpoint.
+You can find the [helper function docs here](https://github.com/kfarr/streetmix3d/tree/master/src#streetmix-utilsjs).

+### Developer Docs
+See [this link for more information](src/README.md) about the custom components developed and modified for the project.

 ### Model Credits
 * Unless credited all models, materials and textures created by Kieran Farr, MIT License same as project repo
 * [Creative Commons Google Poly](https://support.google.com/poly/answer/7418679?hl=en)
-*
 * Some city / car models https://sketchfab.com/3d-models/polygon-city-pack-preview-5a16f543d1054fbc9ce1cb17a2ba412e
 * Some road textures https://www.textures.com/download/roads0086/44877 https://www.textures.com/download/roads0122/55065
 * Sidewalk textures https://www.textures.com/download/floorsregular0299/87153 https://www.textures.com/download/floorsregular0301/87158